jonS90/WordSafe/readme.md

+This project is unstable, volatile, and subject to much change at any moment.

 WordSafe is a simple cammand line interface that makes it quick and easy to create, read, and edit encrypted text files.